frconor-ebook/meditations/_posts/2025-05-26-the-gift-of-knowledge.md

 Through it a housewife discovers how her work at home is a way to God if it\'s done with an upright, honest intention and with a desire to please God; a student learns that study is the ordinary way to love God, do apostolate, and serve society; for an architect, the way to God is through plans and drawings; for a nurse, her care of the sick.

-We understand that we must love the world and temporal affairs and come to discover the truth of those words that St. Josemaria taught, "There is something holy, something divine hidden in the most ordinary situations, and it\'s up to each one of us to discover it" (J. Escrivá, *Conversations*, Point 114).
+We understand that we must love the world and temporal affairs and come to discover the truth of those words that St. Josemaría taught, "There is something holy, something divine hidden in the most ordinary situations, and it\'s up to each one of us to discover it" (J. Escrivá, *Conversations*, Point 114).

 As we move towards Pentecost, we can ask for this great gift and increase it, so that in the course of our life, we grow to have a great knowledge.

 St. Josemaría says, "When a Christian carries out with love the most insignificant everyday action, that action overflows with the transcendence of God.
-That\'s why I\'ve told you repeatedly and hammered away once and again at the idea that the Christian vocation consists in making heroic works out of the prose of each day" (*Ibid*., Point 115).
+That\'s why I\'ve told you repeatedly and hammered away once and again at the idea that the Christian vocation consists in making heroic works out of the prose of each day" (*ibid*., Point 115).

 We can ask Our Lady, that she might help us to obtain a greater amount of this virtue.
 The Book of Sirach in the Old Testament says she is "the mother of fair love, of fear, of knowledge, and of holy hope" (Sir.
 24:24).
 Our Mother can obtain for us than a greater amount of this gift.